Shilin Night Market is the largest and most well-known night market in Taipei.

 Since the culture of eating street food and going to night markets are both huge in Taiwan, you can’t really skip Shilin Night Market if it is your first time in the country.

 This simple pocket guide about Shilin Night Market will provide you with everything you need to know when you are preparing for your visit.

 You will know exactly where to go and what are the food items you must try the moment you arrive.

 Food and shopping.

 Name in Local Language

 Mandarin: 士林夜市 (shìlín yèshì)

 5 Shilin Night Market Facts You Must Know

 Fact #1: Shilin Night Market was a day market for agricultural produce.

-Established in 1909, the Shilin Market was a day market selling agricultural produce from farms in Shilin because of its close proximity to a wharf on the Keelung River that no longer exist today.
+Established in 1909, the Shilin Market was a daytime market selling agricultural produce from farms in Shilin because of its close proximity to a wharf on the Keelung River.